 The main symptom is weakness or paralysis of one side of the face.
-It usually is at its worst within 2 to 3 days of starting.
-It can also cause:
+It is usually at its worst within 2 to 3 days after its first appearance.
+Bell's palsy can also cause:

-- drooping eyelid or difficulty closing one eye
+- a drooping eyelid or difficulty closing one eye

 - difficulty smiling and making facial movements

 - drooping of one side of the mouth

 - difficulty eating and drinking